flowerDuo/GES-GSP-Stitching/README.md

     <div style="color:orange; border-bottom: 1px solid #d9d9d9;
     display: inline-block;
     color: #999;
     padding: 2px;">Figure 1.
-An example of 10 images stitching. (a) The AutoStitch's [8] result is severely distorted. (b) The person on the right side is distorted in the APAP's [7] result. (c) Several misalignments (red and green closeup) in the ELA's [9] result. (d) The SPW's [10] result exhibits significant wrong scale at the right end. (e) There are distortions in the red box, for example, the floor and carpet are curved in the result of GSP [2]. (f) Our result preserves the salient geometric structures in scene.</div>
+An example of stitching 10 images. (a) The AutoStitch's [8] result is severely distorted. (b) The person on the right side is distorted in the APAP's [7] result. (c) Several misalignments (red and green closeup) in the ELA’s [9] result. (d) The SPW's [10] result exhibits significant wrong scale at the right end. (e) There are distortions in the red box, e.g., the floor and carpet are curved in the result obtained by GSP [2]. (f) Our result preserves the salient geometric structures in scene.</div>
 </center>

 ## Download